masc-it/ObjDet-utils-pack/README.md

 # ObjDet-utils-pack

-Sometime paths are hard-coded (sorry), so you need to change them. (update soon)
+- Sometime paths are hard-coded (sorry), so you need to change them. (update coming soon)
+- update labelmap.pbtxt according to your labels
+- run setup_dataset.py -d dir_name

 ## Notes for "generate_tf_record.py"